BioSchemas/map2model/README.md

       > In your Gooogle Drive Account go to **Shared with me**, right click the **Bioschemas.org** folder and select **Add to my Drive**)
 1. Open the Terminal or Console application of your Operating System and go to the folder where you cloned the **map2model** repository.
 1. Modify ```configuration.yml```in your cloned repository (configuration.yml file tells map2model which specifications exist and where information on them can be found).
-      > If you need further explanation to modify .yml file, please refer to Adding new specifications of this readme.
+      > If you need further help to modify the configuration.yml file, please refer to the *Adding new specifications* section later in this readme.
 1. Install Python dependencies using the command ```pip3 install -r requirements.txt```.
 1. Run the map2model module by executing the command ```python3 run.py```.
 1. After executing the ```run.py``` command a web browser will ask for a Google Account authentication. **Log in using the account you used for step 2.**